TypecastException/ProgressIndicator/README.txt

 Firefox like circular progress indicator -

 Note this is the project of another author who has graciously allowed me to upload his code to my repo for use in a few of my projects.
 See below for details, and do please visit the code project site and article:

-﻿The ProgressIndicator project is used under the Code Project CPOL license, available here: http://www.codeproject.com/info/cpol10.aspx
+The ProgressIndicator project is used under the Code Project CPOL license, available here: http://www.codeproject.com/info/cpol10.aspx

 The source is used "as is" without modification.